afiodorov/afiodorov.github.io/_posts/2015-11-18-stating-the-consequences.md

 theory to deal with uncertainty.
 Turns out probability theory is a unique way to deal with uncertainty.

-Roughly speaking, if you want to adhere to some mild assumptions of reasoning, then you should assign a probability to every statement that you believe, *as a consequence*.
+Roughly speaking, if you want to adhere to some commonsense assumptions of reasoning, then you should assign a probability to every statement that you believe, *as a consequence*.
 And then update such number according to the laws of probability theory when you encounter new information.
 The higher probability you assign, the more confident you are.
 Of course, in practice you should only strive to approximate this framework, as the mother nature didn't equip our human brains with such calculators.

 Why is this highly significant?
 Philosophers argued for centuries about different epistemologies, developed and spread retarded memes as a result.